gadishiimwe/Tugwemo/README.md

 ![Tugwemo Logo](./client/public/Tugwemo.png)

-Tugwemo is Rwanda's premier platform for anonymous video chat and meaningful connections.
+Tugwemo is Africa's premier platform for anonymous video chat and meaningful connections.
 Built with modern web technologies, it provides a safe, inclusive space for people to meet, share stories, and build lasting relationships through anonymous video chatting.

 ## 🌍 About Tugwemo